 by Richard Rider, Chairman, San Diego Tax Fighters

-During that time frame, our county population has grown about 86%, and inflation has gone up about 258%.
-Hence property tax revenues today are substantially higher than the bloated PRE-Prop 13 year, even after adjusting for inflation and population growth.
+During that time frame, our county population has grown almost 90%, and inflation has gone up about 290%.
+Hence property tax revenues today are higher than the bloated PRE-Prop 13 year, even after adjusting for inflation and population growth.

 California in 2009 ranked 15th highest in per capita property taxes (including commercial) – the only major tax where we are not in the worst ten states.
 But CA property taxes per owner-occupied home were the 10th highest in the nation in 2009.

 But property tax revenue seldom goes down AT ALL.
-Since the year Prop 13 passed in 1978, San Diego County real estate property tax revenue has ALWAYS gone up – every year – until the 2009-10 fiscal year, when it dropped (drum roll) 1.5%.
-The next year property tax revenue slipped another 0.9%, but in 2011-12 year it was up 1.1%, and in 2012-13 it was up another 0.9%.
+Since the year Prop 13 passed in 1978, San Diego County real estate property tax revenue has ALWAYS gone up every year but two – in the 2008-09 crash the property tax revenue dropped a miniscule 0.8%, and in 2010-11 it dropped 0.6%.
+In 2013-14 it’s up 3.0%.

 Not one person in a thousand knows about this revenue stability.
 The press has not covered these amazing facts.